 Facebook, Instagram, Twitter, and even Snapchat have all become less about your narrow group of friends and more about a wider bevy of interests, people, and brands.
 Effectively, they’re all publishers of content first and foremost.
 That alone tells you how important the content itself is.

+It’s why social platforms are such an important tool for today’s marketer.
 Between digital and paid marketing specialists, you can hone in on the right audience, the right timing, the right type of ad (image, video, carousel, slideshow, collection, stories), and the right objectives and goals.

 We can’t ignore the fact that users can ignore us.